-These are provided for current families and prospective families throughout the school year.
+These are provided for current families, prospective families, and the general community throughout the school year.
 It is important for all community members of our school to seek continual growth and education.
 These are provided for you as a community service and we strongly recommend that you attend each one.
 Deepening your understanding of Waldorf education is key to your child's success at our school.